+Here are some suggestions of the main angles.
 The list is not exhaustive - you will see other significant perspectives for different situations.
-For small local decisions most of the list might not apply.
-But if your decision has potentially significant effects, consider these different perspectives in striving for as much objectivity as you can.
+For small local decisions, most of the list might not apply.
+However, if your decision has potentially significant effects, consider these different perspectives in striving for as much objectivity as you can.

-Ethical considerations comprise several variables in one combination or another, if you are striving for real objectivity:
+Ethical considerations comprise several variables in one combination or another if you are striving for real objectivity:

 - The society and/or situation.